LSJ 401 Fieldwork Internship

 Government and Law

-We have had students volunteer for political campaigns in the past, but some of the more interesting internships or volunteer positions have been working on specific projects with already elected officials.
 The LSJ Program and the University of Washington do not and cannot express political preference on any issue or election.
-Students are welcomed and encouraged to participate in the political process and to follow their own political preference.
+Students are encouraged to participate in the political process and to follow their own political preference.
 What matters for LSJ is if the student will have a hands-on experience with their internship, something that the student can think about analytically in terms of law, crime, rights, justice, or courts in a social science perspective.
 See the UW Political Science Department’s Internship listings for more opportunities in this area.

 Consulado de México en Seattle